Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 VPN Comparison Table

-Compare our chosen free and paid VPNs for Fire TV Stick using the below:
+Compare my chosen free and paid VPNs for Fire TV Stick below:

-Proton VPN is the best free VPN we’ve tested for Fire TV Stick.
-Its well-designed Firestick VPN app doesn’t require subscription and is easy to install and use.
+Proton VPN is the best free VPN I’ve used on a Fire TV Stick.
+Its Firestick app is genuinely well designed, doesn’t ask for a subscription, and took me under two minutes to install and connect.

-The VPN is extremely private and secure, and the only safe free app with no data usage cap.
-It’s the fastest we’ve tested on our Fire TV Stick.
+It’s also extremely private and secure, and the only safe free app I’ve found with no data cap at all.
+Proton VPN is also the fastest I’ve tested on a Fire TV device.

-That said, Proton VPN’s free service doesn’t unblock geo-locked streaming apps and blocks P2P traffic.
+There’s a significant catch though: Proton VPN’s free service doesn’t unblock geo-locked streaming apps, and it blocks P2P traffic outright.

 Proton VPN’s app for Fire TV.